 He is nationally and internationally recognised as an expert in both ceramic art and also ceramic education.

-Graham specialised in ceramics at high school and Teachers College, and holds separate degrees from Edith Cowan, and Curtin (hons) universities, were he majored in ceramics and sculpture.
+Graham specialised in ceramics at high school and Teachers College, and holds separate degrees from Edith Cowan, and Curtin (hons) universities, majored in ceramics and sculpture.

 His work has appeared in 150 exhibitions in ten countries, and is in public collections in six countries.